monome/docs/norns/study-0.md

 ### sequence weirder

-the sequencer step values can be used for any number of things. intstead of modulating the loop time, let's modulate the delay rate, which will repitch the delay line wildly.
+the sequencer step values can be used for any number of things. instead of modulating the loop time, let's modulate the delay rate, which will re-pitch the delay line wildly.

 see line 52: